rlouf/blog/content/post/dutch-book-abtest.md

 ---
-title: "AB tests: don't Dutch Book yourself"
+title: "AB tests: don't be your own Dutch Book"
 date: 2018-05-09T22:11:10+01:00
 draft: true
 ---

-The Dutch Book argument is one of Bayesian's favourite argument in favour of the theory.
-It basically says that if your decision framework respects the axioms of probability theory, no situation can make you bet against yourself.
+The (diachronic) Dutch Book argument is one possible justifications of the use of the axioms of probability and conditionalization when making decisions under uncertainty.
+In short, it shows that if you do not follow these rules in a situation where you are making a bet, a bookie will always be able to devise a betting sequence so that you end up betting against yourself and surely lose.

+In the context of A/B testing scenario, this implies that experiment after experiment, if you keep chosing the variant following the rules of probability and decision theory, no experiment scheme can make you decrease your overall utility with absolute certainty.

+But what happens exactly when you set up an experiment?
+Usually you choose with the product team a set of metrics to track, for instance estimated revenue, conversion or usage frequency.

 When I set up an experiment, I usually choose in accord with the product team a bunch of metrics to track.
 Some are estimated values (revenue), conversion (N-day retention) or frequencies (number of tracks shared).
 At